-Otto Kellar and his wife Alma work as caretaker and housekeeper at a Catholic church in Quebec.
-Whilst robbing a house where he sometimes works as a gardener, Otto is caught and kills the owner.
-Racked with guilt he heads back to the church where Father Michael Logan is working late.
-Otto confesses his crime, but when the police begin to suspect Father Logan he cannot reveal what he has been told in the confession.Written by
+Otto Keller and his wife Alma work as caretaker and housekeeper at a Catholic church in Québec City, Québec.
+While robbing a house where he sometimes works as a gardener, Otto is caught and kills the owner.
+Racked with guilt, he heads back to the church where Father Michael Logan is working late.
+Otto confesses his crime, but when the police begin to suspect Father Logan, he cannot reveal what he has been told in the confession.Written by

 Col Needham <firstname.lastname@example.org>

 29 of 36 people found this review helpful.

 Was this review helpful to you?